mrhezqhe/GoampangBasic/README.md

 # GoampangBasic
 Basic Go Programming

-1.Hello World
+1. Hello World

-2.Input/Output from Console
+2. Input/Output from Console

-3.Slice Basic
+3. Slice Basic

-4.Writing a text file
+4. Writing a text file

-5.Reading a text file then append with new value
+5. Reading a text file then append with new value

-6.Date Format Basic
+6. Date Format Basic

-7.Send email with SendGrid
+7. Send email with SendGrid

-8.Download files
+8. Download files